 Beer-soaked oven fries are a twist on the classic oven fries.
 Using russet potatoes and light lager, these fries are infused with a subtle beer flavor and come out of the oven with a perfect crispy texture.

-To prepare these beer-soaked oven fries, simply soak your cut russet potatoes in a light lager, drain, and then bake until they are golden brown and crispy.
+To prepare these beer-soaked oven fries, simply soak your cut russet potatoes in a light lager straight from the fridge, drain, and then bake until they are golden brown and crispy.
+Using cold beer from the fridge helps keep the potatoes cool, resulting in a crispier texture.
 The light lager enhances the fries without overpowering their natural taste, making these fries a delicious side dish.

 Malted Barley Risotto